coreybutler/site-tm/pages/Move Better.md

 1.)
 Skype or Google Hangouts

 2.)
-One 4 foot dowel rod (or similar object – like a broom without the head)
+One 4 foot dowel rod (or similar object – e.g., a broom without the head)

 3.)
 One tape measure